ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 on how they interact and integrate with applications and transport protocols.
 Its goal is to supplement efforts to define and catalog transport services {{RFC8095}} by describing the interfaces required to add security protocols.
-It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), MinimalT, CurveCP, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), and WireGuard.
+It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
 For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
 This is followed by defining the set of transport security features shared by these protocols.
 Finally, we distill the application and transport interfaces provided by the transport security protocols.